FAQs

 Read More

 The Reserve price is shown on each lot, we will not accept bids below that amount.
-The reserve price does not indicate a starting price as the starting (opening) price at the auction may be higher if several commission bids have been received prior to the start of the auction.
+The reserve price does not indicate a starting price as the starting (opening) price at the auction may be higher if commission bids have been received prior to the start of the auction.
 If no commission bids have been received then typically the lot will be opened to bids at the reserve price.

 What is a 'Bid Boost'?